sam-k0/AssetLoader/README.md

 The metadata file's name (in this case `s_hero_idle_rytsar.meta`) contains the name of the sprite to replace, so the mod will look for these at game-startup.

+> [!TIP]
+> I recommend using UnderTaleModTool to find sprite names and their locations in the game sprite sheets.

 The `SPRITESHEET` denotes which image file the game should use.

 The `IMAGECOUNT` denotes how many subimages the animation (i.e. Spritesheet) contains.